Reward is not enough: can we liberate AI from the reinforcement learning paradigm?: Language, culture, other social intelligent behaviours

 \begin{quote} ... all human languages are tools.
 Tools to solve the twin problem of communication and social cohesion.
 Tools shaped by the distinctive pressures of their cultural niches --- pressures that include cultural values and history and which in many cases account for similarities and differences between languages \cite{everett2012language}. \end{quote}

-There is plenty of evidence that the use of language and its characteristics is mediated by culture, and that a particular culture, understood as socially transmitted cognitive and behavioral patterns, is affected by that culture's language and its structure (see, e.g. \cite{boroditsky2001does}, \cite{boroditsky2003sex}, \cite{Hu_He_Colour_10.3389/fpsyg.2019.00551}).
+There is plenty of evidence that the use of language and its characteristics are mediated by culture, and that a particular culture, understood as socially transmitted cognitive and behavioural patterns, is affected by that culture's language and its structure (see, e.g. \cite{boroditsky2001does}, \cite{boroditsky2003sex}, \cite{Hu_He_Colour_10.3389/fpsyg.2019.00551}).
 Language, through its expressive devices, can mediate our decision making \cite{thibodeau2011metaphors}.
-A singular reward maximisation cannot explain the well studied empirical fact that "categories in language can affect performance of basic perceptual color discrimination tasks" \cite{winawer2007russian}.
+A singular reward maximisation cannot explain the well studied empirical fact that "categories in language can affect the performance of basic perceptual colour discrimination tasks" \cite{winawer2007russian}.
 "Tools shaped by distinctive pressures", rather than the singular reward hypothesis, is a better framework for the interplay between language, culture, and the corresponding constraints and trade-offs.